darioque/darioque/README.md

 - 🗺️ I'm from Argentina.
 I'm currently studying systems engineering @ UTN-FRC.

-- 👀 I’m passionate about programming, crypto and languages!
+- 👀 I’m passionate about programming, engineering and languages!

 - 🌱 I’m really looking forward to improve my programming skills and start my professional career in this space.